LottePitcher/opinionated-package-starter/.github/UsingTheTemplate.md

 - In the Content section, there should be an "Example Dashboard" with some demo functionality
 - Navigate to /umbraco/swagger and change the document dropdown (top right): there should be a document already created for your package

-You can learn more about how the `umbraco-extension` template works, and the development workflow you should use, by watching [this section of the Umbraco 15 unboxing video](https://www.youtube.com/watch?v=6NzPtZokjG4&t=2213s)
+You can learn more about how the `umbraco-extension` template works, and the development workflow you should use, by watching [this section](https://www.youtube.com/watch?v=6NzPtZokjG4&t=2213s) of the Umbraco 15 unboxing video.

 The test site has already been configured to use [uSync](https://marketplace.umbraco.com/package/usync).
 This means that backoffice schema (doc types etc) are serialised to disk so it's easy to collaborate with other contributors during development.